Department of Veterans Affairs.

 The Unfunded Mandates Reform Act of 1995 requires, at 2 U.S.C.
-1532, that agencies prepare an assessment of anticipated costs and benefits before issuing any rule that may result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any one year.
-This proposed rule will have no such effect on State, local, and tribal governments, or on the private sector.
+1532, that agencies prepare an assessment of anticipated costs and benefits before issuing any rule that may result in the expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any one year.
+This final rule will have no such effect on state, local, and tribal governments, or on the private sector.

 Catalog of Federal Domestic Assistance

 The Catalog of Federal Domestic Assistance number and title for the program affected by this document is 64.024, VA Homeless Providers Grant and Per Diem Program.

 End List of Subjects